Operation Bodyguard: Early 1944 planning

 Operation Bodyguard aimed to deceive the enemy as to the timing, weight and direction of the prospective Allied invasion in France.
 It had three main goals: to make the Pas-de-Calais appear to be the main invasion target, to mask the actual date and time of the assault and to keep German reinforcements in Pas-de-Calais (and other parts of Europe) for at least 14 days after landing.

 Bodyguard set out a detailed scenario that the deceivers would attempt to "sell" to the Germans.
 It included Allied belief in air bombardment as an effective way of winning the war, with the 1944 focus on building bomber fleets.
 It then specified invasions across the entire European coastline: in Norway, France and the Mediterranean.
 In January, planners began to fill in the details of Bodyguard, producing the various sub-operations to cover each of the invasions and misdirection.

 The task fell to two main departments.
 'A' Force, under Dudley Clarke, which had been successful early on, once again took charge of the Mediterranean region.
 In Europe, however, responsibility shifted away from the LCS, which took on a coordination role.
 Prior to Dwight Eisenhower's appointment as Supreme Commander, all planning for Overlord fell to the Chief of Staff to the Supreme Commander Allied Forces (COSSAC), Frederick E. Morgan.
 Under his regime, the deception department, Ops (B), had received limited resources and left most of the planning so far to the London Controlling section.
 With Eisenhower's arrival, Ops (B) expanded and Dudley Clarke's deputy from 'A' Force, Noel Wild, was placed in control.
 With the new resources, the department put together the largest single segment of Bodyguard, Operation Fortitude.

+By early 1944, it became clear that for Operation Bodyguard’s deception strategy to be truly effective, the Soviets needed to play a role.
+Their cooperation was essential in creating the illusion of large-scale troop movements that would mislead the Germans and prevent them from reinforcing the Western Front.
+However, persuading the Soviet leadership to participate and ensuring they fully understood the intricacies of the plan, posed a significant diplomatic challenge.

+Recognizing the need for a coordinated approach, the United States and Britain agreed to send their top deception experts to Moscow.
+Col. John Bevan, the chief architect of the operation from the British side, and Col. William H. Baumer, his American counterpart on Eisenhower's staff, were chosen to present the plan and negotiate Soviet involvement.
+The two spent nearly a month in Moscow, carefully navigating Soviet skepticism and logistical hurdles to secure their full commitment.
+Baumer recorded the details of this mission, along with the broader planning of Operation Bodyguard, in his personal diary and papers.